QwikDev/qwik/README.md

-# `Q-oot` `/kyo͞ot/` sub-framework
+# `Q-oot` `/kyo͞ot/` DOM-Centric, Resumable Web-App Framework

-An Open-Source sub-framework designed with a focus on server-side-rendering, lazy-loading, and styling/animation. (sub-framework implies that it is designed to work with the existing framework you love)
+An Open-Source framework designed for best possible [time to interactive](https://web.dev/interactive/), by focusing on [resumability](./docs/RESUMABLE.md) of server-side-rendering of HTML, and [fine-grained lazy-loading](./docs/LAZY_LOADING.md) of code.

 ---